chrisns/mqtt-chatbot-bridge/README.md

 }
 ```

-anything sent to the facebook bot will get published to `notify/out/[page-scoped-user-id]`
+anything sent to the bot will get published to `notify/out/user_id`